-The Latasha Norman Center for Counseling Services (LNC) is a mental health provider for JSU students, faculty, and staff.
-Services include brief individual and couples psychotherapy, group counseling, crisis counseling/intervention, and on-call rotations.
+The Latasha Norman Center for Counseling Services (LNC) is a mental health and victim services provider for JSU students, faculty, and staff.
+Services include brief individual and couple's psychotherapy, group counseling, crisis counseling/intervention, and on-call rotations.
 LNC also provides outreach programming and in-service trainings to the campus and surrounding communities on issues related to mental health and interpersonal violence.
 Additionally, LNC offers volunteer and service learning opportunities for undergraduate students, as well as internship opportunities for graduate students.
 The center has implemented a Peer Educator Program for students to become involved in addressing mental health and interpersonal violence concerns from a student's perspective.
 Peer Educators also assist LNC staff in advocating for mental health and interpersonal violence awareness.

 LNC was erected in 2007, in honor of Latasha D. Norman, a JSU student who died as a result of domestic violence.
-The Center operates Monday through Friday, 8:00 a.m. to 5:00 p.m.
+The center operates Monday through Friday, 8:00 a.m. to 5:00 p.m.
 On-call staff are available after hours on an as-needed basis.
-Please contact Public Safety at 601-979-2580 to have a counselor contacted, if needed after hours.
+Students who reside on campus can reach out to a resident advisor or their hall director in order to access the center's on-call therapist.
+For commuter students, please contact Public Safety at 601-979-2580 to access the on-call therapist.

 LNC is located in the JSU Student Center, 2nd floor, Suite 2102.
 The Center's telephone number is 601-979-0374.
+Students are able to choose how they would like to have their sessions conducted, either in-person, by phone, or virtually.
 Self-help resources are available at www.jsums.edu/latashanormancenter.